-Step 2 Go to File > New or click on how mapfile.
+Step 2 Go to File > New or click on to create a new mapfile.

 The creation wizard launches automatically.

 While using the creation wizard, most of the menu commands will be disabled.
 Only those linked to interface options will remain active.